-16. The following supply of services are zero-rated under the Goods and Services Tax (Zero-Rated Supply) Order 20XX.
+14. The following supply of services are zero-rated under item 17 and 18 of the Goods and Services Tax (Zero-Rated Supply) Order 2014.

-- (a) Telecommunication services by a telecommunication supplier who belongs in Malaysia to a telecommunication supplier who belongs in a country outside Malaysia; - (b) Telecommunication services by a telecommunication supplier who belongs in Malaysia to its subscribers in relation to outbound roaming outside Malaysia; - (c) Subject to Notes (i) and (ii), services supplied: - Under a contract with a person who belongs in a country other than Malaysia; and - (ii) Which directly benefit a person who belongs in a country other than Malaysia and who is outside Malaysia at the time the services are performed.
+- Telecommunication services by a telecommunication supplier who belongs in Malaysia to a telecommunication supplier who belongs in a country outside Malaysia; - (b) Telecommunication services by a telecommunication supplier who belongs in Malaysia to its subscriber in relation to outbound roaming outside Malaysia. - (c) Subject to Notes (i) and (ii), services supplied:

+- Under a contract with a person who belongs in a country other than Malaysia; and - (ii) Which directly benefit a person who belongs in a country other than Malaysia and who is outside Malaysia at the time the services are performed.